zama-ai/tfhe-rs/utils/tfhe-versionable/README.md

 # TFHE-versionable
 This crate provides type level versioning for serialized data.
 It offers a way to add backward compatibility on any data type.
-The versioning scheme works recursively and is idependant of the chosen serialization backend.
+The versioning scheme works recursively and is independant of the chosen serialization backend.

 To use it, simply define an enum that have a variant for each version of your target type.